Synerty/synerty-peek/docs/setup_os_requirements/setup_os_requirements_macos/SetupOSRequirementsMacOS.rst

 ----

-In Safari, press :key:`Command+,` to bring up preferences.
+In Safari, press :code:`Command + ,` to bring up preferences.

 ----